HLammers/cybo-drummer/README.md

 Short pressing the TRIGGER button triggers the last selected output trigger preset (for testing purposes).
 Long pres the TRIGGER button to show a trigger preset selection pop-up.
 Keep the TRIGGER button pressend and turn the VAL/↔ knob to change the selected output trigger preset.
 ### Confirmation Pop-Ups
 ![confirmation pop-up](/images/hardware_confirmation.svg)

+Cybo-Drummer doesn’t have an undo feature, so to avoid accidentially losing data confirmation pop-ups will show up before deleting something, changing an unsaved program, restoring a back-up or doing a factory reset.
+Answer the question in the pop-up by pressing the left button for YES and the right button for NO.
 ### Description of All Pages and Sub-Pages
 #### PRG (Program)
+The program page is the first page that shows when powering up Cybo-Drummer.
+Use this page to select or edit the active program.
 ##### PRG 1/3 – Program: Mapping
 ![screenshot of program page 1/3](/screenshots/prg_1.png)
 ##### PRG 2/3 – Program: Program Change